 - You find a yellow and gray spot on the chicken.

 - You will get a funky smell, off, and foul odors from the chicken.

-- You will feel the meat goes slimy.
+- You will feel the meat go slimy.

 - The chicken will stick to the freezing box.

-So when you will buy any frozen chicken or store them in your refrigerator, always keep in mind all those symptoms to avoid cooking ruin chicken.
+So when you buy any frozen chicken or store them in your refrigerator, always keep in mind all those symptoms to avoid cooking ruined chicken.

 Some Frequently Asked Questions (FAQ)

 After knowing all the information about the different ways of marinating, now look at the frequently asked questions.